top of page

 Setting up

 We decided since I was comfy and both our heartbeats/blood pressures were stable and strong, we would stay at home.
-The midwives continuously monitored Renn and me throughout the entire birth using a hand-held Doppler.
-Hearing the sound of baby Renn's heart beating strong kept me motivated and confident.
+The midwives continuously monitored me and baby throughout the entire birth using a hand-held Doppler.
+Hearing the sound of baby's heart beating strong kept me motivated and confident.

 Brian covered our bed with a vapor barrier (he was in the process of renovating our basement with insulation), a thick blanket, and another layer of disposables from the birthing supplies.
 In the baby room, the midwives set up their emergency supplies.